TK-Mamba: Marrying KAN With Mamba for Text-Driven 3D Medical Image Segmentation: METHODOLOGY

-The EGSC module, an improved version of the GSC in SegMamba~\cite{xing2024segmamba}, extracts local spatial features to mitigate the loss of spatial information during sequence flattening in the Mamba layer.
+The GSC module extracts local spatial features to mitigate the loss of spatial information during sequence flattening in the ToM layer.
 The input 3D features $z$ are processed through two paths with convolutions, each followed by instance normalization and PReLU activation, before element-wise addition and a residual connection for feature fusion.
 The operation is defined as:

-where $\text{C}$ denotes a convolution block consisting of normalization, convolution, and PReLU activation.
-The structure of the EGSC module is illustrated in Figure~\ref{fig:method}(a).
+where \(C_k\) denotes a convolution block with kernel size \(k \times k \times k\), consisting of normalization, convolution, and PReLU activation.